This orphan watched his dad die, now he awaits his future in a Ukrainian shelter - NewsBreak

 A retired former worker in a factory that made eyeglass lenses, Svyryd sheltered with his son from the Russian assault on the town, which had blown out all the windows in their apartment.
 Neighbors helped where they could as his health gradually failed.

 “We had to sit in a basement for three months.
 When we came out, my health became worse and worse.
 And then my legs stopped working,” Svyryd said.
-By the time he spoke to AP reporters, he was bedridden and emaciated, his voice barely rising above a whisper.What does rioter who stole Pelosi’s lectern think now?
+By the time he spoke to AP reporters, he was bedridden and emaciated, his voice barely rising above a whisper.Americans’ nuclear fears surge to highest levels since Cold War

 Bohdan embraced his father tenderly and often in the older man’s last days.
 He whispers along with Ukrainian pop music and plays small-screen video games as avidly as any teen.